 But to significantly reduce emissions, CCS would need to operate on a massive scale, potentially sequestering upwards of 3.5 billion metric tons of CO2 each year.
 A new technical hurdle may mean CCS won’t be able to get anywhere near that volume.

-In a paper appearing in the journal PNAS, Stanford geophysics Professor Mark Zoback and environmental Earth science Professor Steven Gorelick argue that, in many areas, carbon sequestration is likely to create pressure build-up large enough to break the reservoirs’ seals, releasing the stored CO2.
+In a paper appearing in the journal Proceedings of the National Academy of Sciences, Stanford geophysics Professor Mark Zoback and environmental Earth science Professor Steven Gorelick argue that, in many areas, carbon sequestration is likely to create pressure build-up large enough to break the reservoirs’ seals, releasing the stored CO2.

 “Almost all of our current climate mitigation models assume CCS is going to be one of the primary tools we use,” said Zoback.
 “What we’re saying is, not so fast.”